top of page

 Pattie Hunter, Irish Step teacher at BoSoma School of Dance

-Pattie Hunter (Irish Step) grew up in Boston and began Irish Step Dancing at the age of five.
+Pattie Hunter, Irish Step Program Director, grew up in Boston and began Irish Step Dancing at the age of five.
 Pattie is an award winning championship dancer who has successfully competed both nationally and internationally, including the All World Championships held in Galway, Ireland.
 Pattie is a certified T.C.R.G. and a member of the Irish Dance Teachers Association of New England, the Irish Dance Teachers Association of North America and An Coimisiun le Rinci Gaelacha in Dublin, Ireland.
 Pattie is currently the Irish Step Program Director for BoSoma School of Dance as well as Mass Motion Dance Metrowest and Sturbridge.

 image0.jpeg